alberthrc/ALBERTHRC/README.md

 <p> Full- Stack Developer with prove experience at Angular 11+ and PHP. <p>

-<p>My experience in web development  with javascript and PHP is  +3 years and with Angular is 8 months, during wich time I created landings pages, Blogs, SPA and components with angular.<p>
+<p>My experience in web development  with javascript and PHP is  +3 years and with Angular is 2 years, during wich time I created landings pages, Blogs, SPA and components with angular.<p>

 -------